hokuda/jboss-log-tools/README.md

 ###Splunk integration

-The [teiid-query-duration](#teiid-query-duration) command can feed log stored in Splunk server.
+The [teiid-query-duration](#teiid-query-duration) command can eat log stored in Splunk server.
 To enable Splunk integration feature, you need:

 1. Install Splunk SDK (See [Installation](#installation))